uarizona-fnsv/bootstrap/docs/components/pagination.md

----
-layout: docs
-title: Pagination
+# Pagination
-description: Documentation and examples for showing pagination links.
-group: components
----

-Pagination links indicate a series of related content exists across multiple pages.
-Typically these are used where a multi-page approach to long lists of content improves general performance, such as in search results or inboxes.
+<p class="lead">Documentation and examples for showing pagination to indicate a series of related content exists across multiple pages.</p>

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Overview